-If you would like to learn more, join my FREE 2-Day Essential Piano Basics Masterclass for New & Returning Piano Learners in the New & Returning Piano Learners Facebook Group on July 29 & 30!
+If you would like to learn more, join the New & Returning Piano Learners, click here!

-I will be hosting Q & A sessions to offer piano tips for group members and regular promo threads where piano teachers or piano music product creators may share books, online piano courses, or teaching studios!
+I host Q & A sessions with my best piano tips for group members and regular promo threads where piano teachers or piano music product creators may share books, online piano courses, or teaching studios!

 JOIN NOW by clicking the button below!!